Azure/azure-sdk/docs/android/design.md

 {% include requirement/MAY id="android-params-simple-overloads" %} add simple overloads of methods using the _options_ parameter pattern.

 If in common scenarios, users are likely to pass just a small subset of what the _options_ parameter represents, consider adding an overload with a parameter list representing just this subset.

-{% include requirement/MUST id="android-request-options-classes-extend" %} make _options_ objects used to define options passed to execute a method call extend from Azure Core's `RequestOptions` class.

 {% include requirement/MUSTNOT id="android-params-complex-overloads" %} introduce method overloads that take a subset of the parameters as well as the _options_ parameter, except for parameters that are for client-side use only (e.g. `Context`).